 The Carter Center works with ministries of health in seven African countries to eliminate blinding trachoma, the world's leading cause of preventable blindness.

 What is trachoma?

-Trachoma is a bacterial eye infection found in poor, isolated communities that lack the tools for basic hygiene, clean water, and adequate sanitation.
+Trachoma is a bacterial eye infection found in poor, isolated communities lacking basic hygiene, clean water, and adequate sanitation.

-It is easily spread from person to person through hands, eyes, and clothes.
+It is easily spread from person to person through eye-seeking flies, hands, and clothes.
 Repeated infection leads to scarring and inward turning of the eyelid — a very painful condition called trichiasis — eventually causing blindness if left untreated.

 Trachoma can be found in over 50 countries, most in Africa and the Middle East, and a few countries in the Americas and Asia.

 The Carter Center's Trachoma Control Program was established in 1998.
-As a global leader in the fight against trachoma, the Center and partners implement the World Health Organization (WHO) recommended SAFE strategy for trachoma control (Surgery, Antibiotics, Facial cleanliness, and Environmental improvement).
+As a global leader in the fight against trachoma, the Center and partners implement the World Health Organization (WHO) endorsed SAFE strategy for trachoma control.

 SAFE is a multi-pronged approach to trachoma prevention that includes: Surgery, Antibiotics, Face washing and hygiene education, and Environmental improvement.

 Results and Impact